gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

 Next we need a fragment shader

+    #version 300 es

     // fragment shaders don't have a default precision so we need
     // to pick one. mediump is a good default.
 It means "medium precision" precision mediump float;

+    // we need to declare an output for the fragment shader out vec4 outColor;

     void main() {
-      // gl_FragColor is a special variable a fragment shader
-      // is responsible for setting
-      gl_FragColor = vec4(1, 0, 0.5, 1); // return redish-purple
+      // Just set the ouput to a constant redish-purple outColor = vec4(1, 0, 0.5, 1);
     }

-Above we're setting `gl_FragColor` to `1, 0, 0.5, 1` which is 1 for red, 0 for green,
-0.5 for blue, 1 for alpha.
+Above we declared `outColor` as our fragment shader's output.
+We're setting `outColor` to `1, 0, 0.5, 1` which is 1 for red, 0 for green, 0.5 for blue, 1 for alpha.
 Colors in WebGL go from 0 to 1.

 Now that we have written the 2 shader functions lets get started with WebGL